Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

         Jack(stepping in between): oh come on it was just kiss

         Tomasina: It’s not just a kiss!
-Kissing is how we procreate.
+Sharing food is how we kiss.
+What you did is how we procreate.

         (she shows her deflowered chest)